Iximi-Ixus/Telegram-Chat-Summary-Bot/README.md

 **WISHLIST**

--ability to understand images
+-understand images

--ability to understand voice messages
+-understand voice messages

+-understand youtube videos

 -limit length of response or allow it to post more than once to accommodate longer summaries

--ability to change personality while retaining chat history /mood
+-change personality while retaining chat history /mood

--ability to open a link and summarize article /tldr
+-open a link and summarize article /tldr

--ability to translate articles to English /translate
+-translate articles to English /translate

--ability to generate a short bio about any public person and give a short summary of any subject /info
+-generate a short bio about any public person and give a short summary of any subject /info

+-help menu /help

+-adjust the default behavior of /summarize when user does not define the number of posts